signature-opensource/CK-StObj/CK.StObj.Model/Poco/README.md

     `int Identifier {get ; set; }` for a family and by `string Identifier { get; set; } for another one (this is supported).
   - A `IReadOnlyList<X> Things { get; }` that can be implemented by a `List<Y> Things { get; }` where X
-    is assignable from Y (this is NOT supported).
+    is assignable from Y (this is supported but only when Y and X a reference types).

 This is all about covariance of the model (the latter example relies on the `IReadOnlyList<out T>` **out** specification).
-Current implementation prohibits this because it is not as easy as it seems to implement (for instance `IReadOnlyList<object>` on a `List<int>`: value types requires an adapter, a wrapper instance, even if `typeof(object).IsAssignableFrom( typeof(int) )` is true, `typeof(IReadOnlyList<object>).IsAssignableFrom( typeof(IReadOnlyList<int>) )` is false).
+Current implementation allows only these 2 cases, because it is not as easy as it seems to implement, for

-True "Abstract Read Only Properties" support is not currently implemented.
-As of today, their type must be exactly the same as the writable one except:
+instance:
-- that their nullability can differ: a nullable read only is compliant with its not nullable writable (the revert is not true).
+- `IReadOnlyList<object>` on a `List<int>`: value types requires an adapter, a wrapper instance, even if `typeof(object).IsAssignableFrom( typeof(int) )` is true, `typeof(IReadOnlyList<object>).IsAssignableFrom( typeof(IReadOnlyList<int>) )` is false).
-- that their type can be object: this is the ultimate variance support and is currently the only supported one.
+- `IReadOnlySet<T>` and `IDictionary<TKey,TValue>` are not covariant on `T` or `TValue`.
+Here again adapters are required.

-> Abstract readonly property MAY be supported for records: these properties would have to be regular properties
+> Abstract readonly property MAY be supported for records in the future: these properties would have to be regular properties
-> (not `ref` properties) and may contain a subset of the writable fields.
+> (not `ref` properties otherwise they would be writable properties) and may contain a subset of the writable fields.

 When all definitions of a property are read only (no writable appears in the family), this property is either:
   - Nullable... and it keeps its default null value forever.
 This is _stupid_.